hermonochy/Rescueland/The Planet File.md

 Atmosphere: Carbon Monoxide 50%, Vaporized Minerals 30%, Oxygen 20%

-General: A volcanic planet with intense geothermal activity, Ignis Terra is characterized by its heat-based technologies.
+General: A volcanic planet with intense geothermal activity, Ignis Terra is characterised by its heat-based technologies.

 ## Glaciera